Monarchy of Saint Kitts and Nevis: 20th century

+21st century

 The Earl and Countess of Wessex visited in March 2012 to mark the Queen's Diamond Jubilee.
 The couple met with Governor-General Sir Cuthbert Sebastian, Prime Minister Denzil Douglas, and other dignitaries, watched cultural shows, and the Earl unveiled a plaque commemorating the Diamond Jubilee and officially designated the Basseterre Valley Park as the Royal Basseterre Valley Park.
 They also visited Brimstone Hill Fortress National Park and the children's ward of the JNF Hospital and the Children's Home before attending a state dinner and fireworks display at Port Zante.

 Prince Harry visited in 2016, the year of the Queen's 90th birthday.
 The Prince arrived on 23 November, and was welcomed by a military parade at Port Zante, and later attended a youth rally at Brimstone Hill Fortress.
 Here, the Prince also unveiled a Saint Kitts and Nevis dedication to the Queen's Commonwealth Canopy.
 Prince Harry then travelled by boat to Charlestown Pier on the neighbouring island of Nevis, where he visited a local turtle conservation initiative on Lovers Beach.
 In the evening, the Prince returned to Saint Kitts to attend a reception hosted by the governor-general at Government House.

-The Prince of Wales and The Duchess of Cornwall visited Saint Kitts and Nevis in 2019.
+The Prince of Wales and the Duchess of Cornwall visited Saint Kitts and Nevis in 2019.
 They arrived in Basseterre on 21 March, and met local residents.
 At the National Museum, they learnt more about the history of Saint Kitts and Nevis and signed a scroll to mark the Royal visit and the building's 125th anniversary.
 The Prince and the Duchess then travelled to the island of Nevis by boat, and received a welcome from masquerade dancers.
 At the Brimstone Hill Fortress National Park, the Prince learnt more about the area and see the Queen's Commonwealth Canopy.
 The Duchess visited Hermitage Plantation House, where she met local women, and viewed an arts and craft display.
 In the evening, the couple attended a reception hosted by the governor-general.
 During a speech, the Prince of Wales announced the creation of The Prince of Wales's Commonwealth Scholarships to mark the 70th anniversary of the modern Commonwealth and in recognition of his birthday.

+Debate

+In September 2022, Prime Minister Terrance Drew said that his government had "set our eyes on transitioning into a republic", and in May 2023, Drew suggested that Saint Kitts and Nevis was "not totally free" whilst Charles III is the head of state.
+Drew said that he would begin a public consultation on becoming a republic and supported reparations for slavery.

+A 2023 opinion poll found that 52% supported keeping the monarchy whilst 45% preferred Saint Kitts and Nevis to become a republic.